-In the 1930s, Langesundstangen was used by the people of Langesund for walking and recreation, as well as social gatherings and dances.
-Benches were placed for people to enjoy the views.
-During the Second World War, the Germans built tunnels, rock caverns, trenches, bunkers and gun emplacements.
-The tunnels and bunkers in the rocks are now closed, but many of the constructions are clearly visible in the landscape.
-The Germans also erected a drawbridge, which still stands at the main entrance to the area.
-Tangen Fort was used by the Royal Norwegian Navy until 1996, and the area was opened to the public in 1998.
+In the 1930s, Langesundstangen was a popular recreational area.
+The locals used it for everything from hiking and leisurely strolls to social gatherings and dancing.
+Benches were also placed throughout the area to make the most of the beautiful views.
+During World War II, the Germans made tunnels, trenches, bunkers and cannon foundations here.
+The tunnels and bunkers in the mountains are today closed, however, many of the structures are clearly visible in the landscape.
+The Germans also set up a drawbridge that still stands at the main entrance today.
+After the war, Tangen Fort was used by the Norwegian navy up until 1996, two years later it was opened to the public.

-- There is a car park at Furustranda beach, from where you can follow the coastal path to the tip of Tangen Fort.
-The path offers great views of the lighthouse on Langøya.
+- There is parking at Furustranda where you can follow the coastal path to the tip of Tangen Fort.
+This path offers a great view of Langøya lighthouse.

-- If you want to cross the drawbridge, park by the Skipperhuset and follow the asphalted and gravelled road to the tip of Tangen Fort.
-This route is less undulating than the paths mentioned above.
-You can also park by Rådhuset – the town hall – and in the centre of Langesund, and follow Tangenveien southwards.
+- If you want to cross the drawbridge, park at Skipperhuset and follow the asphalt and gravel road that also leads all the way out to the tip of Tangen Fort.
+This route is less hilly than the other paths out to Tangen Fort.

 Workshop and gallery in Langesund.